-In determining which members of the Board of Directors are "independent," the Board shall use the definition contained in the corporate governance requirements of the Nasdaq Stock Market as in effect from time to time.
-In addition, a director will not qualify to serve on either the Company's Audit Committee or Compensation if the director does not meet applicable Nasdaq Stock Market requirements or rules of the Securities and Exchange Commission that impose additional independence requirements for service on those committees.
+In determining which members of the Board of Directors are "independent," the Board shall use the definition contained in the corporate governance requirements of Nasdaq as in effect from time to time.
+In addition, a director will not qualify to serve on either the Company's Audit Committee or Compensation Committee if the director does not meet applicable Nasdaq requirements or rules of the Securities and Exchange Commission that impose additional independence requirements for service on those committees.